ZainpayNG/zainpay/README.md

 # Zainpay Flutter Package

-The Flutter library helps you create seamless payment experiences in your dart mobile app.
+The Flutter library helps you create seamless payment experiences in your flutter mobile app.
 By connecting to our modal, you can start collecting payment in no time.